You Won't Believe What This Episode Is About – Act Three Will Shock You!

-"You Won't Believe What This Episode Is About – Act Three Will Shock You!" is the 14th episode of the 33rd season of the American animated television series The Simpsons, and the 720th episode overall.
+"You Won't Believe What This Episode Is About – Act Three Will Shock You!" is the fourteenth episode of the thirty-third season of the American animated television series The Simpsons, and the 720th episode overall.
 It aired in the United States on Fox on March 13, 2022.
 The episode was directed by Jennifer Moeller and written by Christine Nangle.
 This is the first episode of The Simpsons to have all-female creative leads.

+In this episode, Homer is sent to an institute to restore his image when videos of him doing bad deeds go viral and anger the town.
+Kumail Nanjiani guest starred as Theo.
+The episode received mixed reviews.